huntergrahamtx/music-charts-dashboard/README.md

-# music-charts-dashboard
+\## music-charts-dashboard

 A music dashboard synthesizing data from multiple streaming services to visualize the most popular music around the world.

-## Current Progress as of 7/31/2025
+\### Current Progress as of 8/26/2025

-\- Updated database schema to reflect SQLite datatypes
+* Rotated API keys after accidentally posting former keys to the repo

-\- Prepared test data and initial script for database creation
+* Finished test script for database creation, test data insertion, and data retrieval

-\- Wrote out high-level ETL processing steps

-&nbsp;	- Started pseudocode for each step
+* Started extract() function script: .env file accessed that contains API keys; ytmusicapi oauth.json file created with project credentials